Do food scientists make a lot of money?

-With everything that's happening in the food industry today, it's a pretty big field with a lot of room to grow.
 Recipe developers also work for companies that make products such as mixes for boxed cakes and other prepared foods.
-Moira McGrath, president of OPUS International, an executive search firm focused on food science based in Deerfield Beach, Florida.
-A labor of love Those who work in the science of food continue to have a positive outlook on their professional lives.
+Moira McGrath, president of OPUS International, an executive search firm focused on food science based in Deerfield Beach, Florida, believes that those who work in the science of food have a positive outlook on their professional lives.
+Sensory scientists explore how humans interact with food at a sensory level, including taste, touch, sound, appearance, and texture.

 Sally Koepke